 Signature Retreat March 2020

-A few days before opening the retreat we welcomed our first retreaters Jo, Julia and Tonia with cake, a sparkler and song to celebrate the special day of a friend who was made in 1970!
-We were thrilled that our beautiful Jo decided to invest in herself with a trip to Maldives after many moons of putting others first.
+A few days before the official start of the retreat we welcomed our first retreaters with cake, a sparkler and song to celebrate the special day of a friend who was made in 1970!
+We were thrilled that the beautiful Jo decided to invest in herself with a trip to Maldives after many moons of putting others first.

 Self-love is of great importance; it involves integrating self-compassion into your life and is crucial for physical, emotional and mental well-being.
 This can be any activity that we do deliberately in order to take care of our mental, emotional, and physical health and although it’s a simple concept in theory, it’s something so many people often overlook.

-Yay today we got to finally meet the rest of our guests.
-We love welcoming new friends to Maalhos ~ their island home.
+Today we got to finally meet the rest of our retreaters.
+We love welcoming guests to Maalhos ~ their island home.

-Once everyone was settled it was time for our sunset yoga practice.
-As the night drew in we got to relax to the healing vibrations of the gong, just what everyone needed after months of being on overdrive.
+After everyone was settled it was time for our sunset yoga practice.
+As the night drew in we got to relax to the healing vibrations of the gong, just what everyone needed after a long journey and months of being on overdrive.

 Receiving vibrations from the gong is a powerful way to shift from suffering and surviving into thriving.
 This sacred and ancient instrument creates powerful multi-dimensional ripples of sound that grow into waves and bathe your entire body in streams of vibrations influencing the surface of the skin and every cell.
 The listener becomes part of the energy field of the gong and can be electromagnetically charged in a positive, benevolent and holistic fashion.

-As the sun rose over Maalhos and with the group complete we were ready to glow and radiant from within.
+As the sun rose over Maalhos and with the group complete hearts were opening, warmth absorbed and radiance glowing from within.

 So how do people live on an island?
-Dhaanu kindly showed us as he toured us around the local community.
+Dhaanu from Maldivers Diving Centre kindly showed us as he toured us around the local community.
 We also got to contemplate the jungle in a silent walking meditation.
 Something so simple as walking through nature can be so uplifting, and in our busy days we often forget this.

 Our island tour continued underwater.
 For many of the group it was their first time snorkeling.
 Maalhos house reef is great as there is plenty to see and it is so accessible, this makes the first time easy and fun.